 You just woke up from a restful night’s sleep.
 But as you start your day, you notice something different.
 You can see without your glasses or contacts… and you haven’t had surgery.
 Well, you’re not dreaming.
 You’re just experiencing Orthokeratology, or Ortho-K, also called Corneal Refractive Therapy (CRT), Vision Shaping Therapy a.k.a.
 VST, Corneal Molding, and Non-Surgical Vision Correction— nighttime vision correction that gives you freedom from glasses and contacts all day without refractive surgery.
-The doctors at Silicon Valley Eye Physicians in Sunnyvale and Santa Clara, CA, can review this surgery-free corneal reshaping treatment with patients during an in-office consultation.
+The doctors at Silicon Valley Eye Physicians in Sunnyvale can review this surgery-free corneal reshaping treatment with patients during an in-office consultation.

 Ortho-K Lenses for Silicon Valley